Saminella/class-notes/00_CLASS_NOTES/Semester2/DCN230/Lectures/DCN230_Lec9.md

 ## Best Path Equals Longest Match
 - what is meant by 'the longest match'
 	- router examines the *destination IP* of a packet
+	- if the destination IP matches multiple routing entries, destination IP and routing entry are compared against in binary
+		- whichever entry matches the most with the destination IP is the 'longest match' and is selected
 	- whatever path is most specific
 - this would be considered the best path from the packets perspective